This post was updated in June 2020.

 This also meant we only had to wait for each other to finish the required exercises, leaving more time for ‘regular’ diving!

 Our dive instructor Lenoel was great!
-He was fluent in English, patient, explained everything clearly and if we didn’t understand it, he explained it again or better yet, he showed us what to do.
+He was fluent in English, patient, and explained everything clearly if we didn’t understand it, he explained it again, or better yet, he showed us what to do.

-The equipment we used was in excellent condition and there were always spare items on board, like back-up snorkels and weight belts.
+The equipment we used was in excellent condition and there were always spare items on board, like backup snorkels and weight belts.

-The boat was a traditional Philippine boat, with the floaters on the side.
+The boat was a traditional Philippine boat, with floaters on the side.
 Lunch was usually prepared on deck and very tasty with lots of fish, some vegetables, pork, and of course plenty of rice.

 The one thing I feel could be improved about the course was a bit more time to practice how to assemble our gear and in which order to perform our necessary buddy checks.
-We did check our gear and each other’s, but we didn’t follow a standard routine.

-And we only learned how to assemble our own gear when we went diving on Tioman in Malaysia.
 So even though it is very convenient to have your gear assembled for you, I find it important to know how to do this myself.

 Diving is all about safety, so there is no such thing as a stupid question or being too careful.
 After all, better safe than sorry!